 Restoring our local oyster population is a top environmental priority because of the critical role they play in improving water quality and supporting other species.
 One mature oyster can filter from 9 to 50 gallons of seawater every day.
 That helps remove nitrogen and phosphorus that clouds the water column and can feed red tide and other harmful algae blooms (HABS).
 Clearer water allows more sunlight to penetrate the surface helping to grow more and healthier seagrass, another key species for improving water quality.

-Oysters are called “environmental engineers” because their reefs provide habit for other sea life like crabs and shrimp that attract many species of game fish.
+Oysters are called “environmental engineers” because their reefs provide habitat for other sea life like crabs and shrimp that attract many species of game fish.
 Their reef structure helps prevent shoreline erosion which reduces the nutrients entering the waterways.
 Oyster reefs also naturally grow in relative height to match sea level rise that can result from climate change.

 The restoration model adopted by the GCORR Partnership was provided by Robert Baugh of the Chiles Restaurant Group based on his experience with an oyster restoration program with restaurants in Charleston, South Carolina.
 Used oyster shell from diners was saved by the restaurants, collected by a garbage carting company and stored in a holding area for the shell to cure before being placed in the water to form the structure for a new oyster reef.